How can you tell if someone might become abusive in a relationship? What are some of the effects of abuse?

 Those can sound like pretty big, scary things, but it doesn’t mean that if you’ve experienced abuse that you’re doomed.
 Not everyone experiences those effects and a lot can depend on what kind of support you have in your life and whether you’re able to seek out help.

 If you are experiencing abuse in your relationship or you’re worried that it’s just not healthy, there’s help available.
-There’s lot of good info out there on the Web about abusive relationships.
-You can find more information at Break the Cycle and the National Teen Dating Abuse Helpline, which can be reached 24/7 at 1-866-331-9474.
+There’s lot of good info online about abusive relationships.
+You can find more information at Break the Cycle and the National Teen Dating Abuse Helpline, which can be reached 24/7 at 1-866-331-9474 (TTY 1-866-331-8453).